ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- Acrilord - Acid Damage and Armor Debuffs
 		- Blazelord - Fire Damage and Temperature
 		- Frostlord - Cold Damage and Water
-		- Necrolord - Necrotic Damage and Undead Command
+		- Necrolord - Necrotic Damage and Commanding the Undead
 		- Neurolord - Psychic Damage and Neural Manipulation
 		- Staticlord- Electrical Damage and Weather
 		- Terralord - Bludgeoning Damage and Earth shaping